angulardart/site-angulardart/src/angular/guide/template-syntax.md

 The text between the braces is often the name of a component property.
 Angular replaces that name with the string value of the corresponding component property.
-In the example above, Angular evaluates the `title` and `heroImageUrl` properties and "fills in the blanks", first displaying a bold application title and then a heroic image.
+In the example above, Angular evaluates the `title` and `heroImageUrl` properties and "fills in the blanks", first displaying a bold app title and then a heroic image.

 More generally, the text between the braces is a **template expression** that Angular first **evaluates** and then **converts to a string**.
 The following interpolation illustrates the point by adding the two numbers: